-Prior to the Covid-19 pandemic, Gondwana had embarked on a growth strategy by both new developments and acquisitions aimed at increasing capacity and profitable market share within the broader tourism value chain in Namibia and beyond.
+Prior to the COVID-19 pandemic, Gondwana had embarked on a growth strategy driven by both new developments and acquisitions.
+To ensure our sustainability going forward, we will diversify our revenue streams and consider aligned business opportunities.
+We aim to increase our capacity with non-traditional management agreements with various accommodation providers and increase our profitable market share within the broader tourism value chain in Namibia and beyond.

-Uncertainty with regards of the duration of the pandemic drove the following strategic management decisions:
+Continued uncertainty with regards to the duration of the pandemic drove the following strategic management decisions: